-It is extremely important that the seedlings get enough light.
-The lighting can be anything from plant lamps to fluorescent lamps.
-The important thing is to let the plants sleep for 6 to 8 hours a day.
-A good measure of how much light you should have is 80-100 watts per square meter.
-With newer LED lighting, you can usually go down a little in watts per square meter, a little depending on the type of lighting you use.
-The There are many theories about which lighting is best.
-The most affordable solution are fluorescent lamps if you count purchases and consumption.
+It is extremely important that the small plants get enough light.
+The lighting can be anything from plant lights to fluorescent tubes.
+The important thing is to let the plants sleep for 6 to 8 hours per day.
+A good guideline for how much light to have is 80-100 watts per square meter.
+With newer LED lighting, you can usually go down a bit in watts per square meter, a little depending on the type of lighting you use.

-When planting in greenhouses, it should not be below 10 degrees at night.
-For optimal harvest, you should preferably do not go below 15 degrees.
-Plant directly in the ground or in a large pot.
-The size of the pot determines how much you have to water.
+When planting in a greenhouse, it should not be below 10 degrees at night.
+For optimal harvest, you should preferably not go below 15 degrees.
+Plant directly in the soil or in a large pot.
+The pot size determines how much you have to water.

-Keep in mind that the tomatoes will be large so it takes a little different aids to the plants should not be broken off.
-Do not forget to wash and disinfect your pots and materials before you plant.
-It is good to use pots that are 25cm in diameter or larger so as not to have to water several times a day.
+Keep in mind that the tomatoes will be large, so a few different aids are required to prevent the plants from breaking off.
+Don't forget to wash and disinfect your pots and materials before you plant.
+It is good to use pots that are 25cm in diameter or larger to avoid having to water several times a day.

-Tomatoes require lots of nutrition to produce fruit and grow.
-Choose a tomato fertilizer with lots of potassium and control so there are plenty of micronutrients.
+Tomatoes require lots of nutrients to produce fruit and grow.
+Choose a tomato fertilizer with a lot of potassium and check that there are plenty of micronutrients.

-The ratio of potassium to nitrogen (K/N) should be 1.1-1.4 and the ratio of potassium to calcium (K/Ca) should be be 1-2.
-When the tomato plants start to bloom, the fertilizer recipe should be changed, so that significantly more potassium is added.
+The ratio between potassium and nitrogen (K/N) should be 1.1-1.4 and the ratio between potassium and calcium (K/Ca) should be 1-2.
+When the tomato plants start to flower, the fertilizer recipe should be changed, so that significantly more potassium is added.
 The ratios should now be K/N 1.7-2.0 and K/Ca 1.8-2.2.
-This gives better fruit quality and longer shelf life on the tomatoes.
+This gives better fruit quality and a longer shelf life for the tomatoes.